 - Chopped: Vinegar or excess acetic acid.
 Defective.

-- Redondo: Harmonious, balanced and aromatic wine, it is a well-bred wine.
+- Rounded: Harmonious, balanced and aromatic wine, it is a well-bred wine.

 - Dry: With little residual sugar, which is not appreciated in the tasting.